venugoapalreddy/biztalk-docs/biztalk/adapters-and-accelerators/adapter-siebel/diagnostic-tracing-and-message-logging-for-the-siebel-adapter.md

 >  Make sure you mitigate potential security threats of exposing sensitive business data by enabling tracing.
 See [Best practices to secure the Siebel adapter](../../adapters-and-accelerators/adapter-siebel/best-practices-to-secure-the-siebel-adapter.md)

 ## Tracing Within the Adapter
  The adapters in the BizTalk Adapter Pack log different categories of useful information to the trace file such as errors, warnings, and information.
 Such information is useful in understanding the process flow within the adapter and diagnosing issues with the adapter.
-You can activate [!INCLUDE[afproductnameshort](../../includes/afproductnameshort-md.md)] and adapter tracing for BizTalk applications and WCF service model applications by adding an excerpt to the respective configuration files.
+You can activate [!INCLUDE [afproductnameshort](../../includes/afproductnameshort-md.md)] and adapter tracing for BizTalk applications and WCF service model applications by adding an excerpt to the respective configuration files.
 Also, you can enable tracing both at design-time and run-time.

--   **Tracing at design-time**.
-For the design-time experience, you may use the [!INCLUDE[addadapterservrefshort](../../includes/addadapterservrefshort-md.md)], [!INCLUDE[consumeadapterservshort](../../includes/consumeadapterservshort-md.md)], or the [!INCLUDE[addadapterwiz](../../includes/addadapterwiz-md.md)].
-All these tools can be used from [!INCLUDE[btsVStudioNoVersion](../../includes/btsvstudionoversion-md.md)].
-So, to enable tracing for the design-time experience, you must add the excerpt to the devenv.exe.config file located in *\<installation drive\>*:\Program Files\Microsoft Visual Studio *\<version\>*\Common7\IDE.
+- <strong>Tracing at design-time</strong>.
+For the design-time experience, you may use the [!INCLUDE [addadapterservrefshort](../../includes/addadapterservrefshort-md.md)], [!INCLUDE [consumeadapterservshort](../../includes/consumeadapterservshort-md.md)], or the [!INCLUDE [addadapterwiz](../../includes/addadapterwiz-md.md)].
+All these tools can be used from [!INCLUDE [btsVStudioNoVersion](../../includes/btsvstudionoversion-md.md)].
+So, to enable tracing for the design-time experience, you must add the excerpt to the devenv.exe.config file located in <em>\<installation drive\></em>:\Program Files\Microsoft Visual Studio <em>\<version\></em>\Common7\IDE.

 - **Tracing at run-time**.
 For run-time tracing, you must add the excerpt depending on the application you are using.

-    -   For a [!INCLUDE[btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)] applications, you must add the excerpt to the BizTalk configuration file, typically BTSNTSvc.exe.config.
+  - For a [!INCLUDE [btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)] applications, you must add the excerpt to the BizTalk configuration file, typically BTSNTSvc.exe.config.
 For BizTalk Server, this file is available typically under \<installation drive\>:\Program Files\Microsoft BizTalk Server.

   - For a WCF service model .NET application, you must add the excerpt to the app.config file of your project.

- To enable [!INCLUDE[afproductnameshort](../../includes/afproductnameshort-md.md)] and adapter tracing, you must add the following excerpt within the `<configuration>` tag:
+  To enable [!INCLUDE [afproductnameshort](../../includes/afproductnameshort-md.md)] and adapter tracing, you must add the following excerpt within the `<configuration>` tag:

 ```
 <system.diagnostics>